return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_c.rst

         the phy_device struct

 .. _`phy_start_aneg.description`:

 Description
 -----------

-Description: Sanitizes the settings (if we're not autonegotiating them), and then calls the driver's config_aneg function.
+Sanitizes the settings (if we're not autonegotiating them), and then calls the driver's config_aneg function.
 If the PHYCONTROL Layer is operating, we change the state to reflect the beginning of Auto-negotiation or forcing.

 .. _`phy_start_machine`: